black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Example Code
 `const myText = document.createTextNode("your text")`
 Use the createTextNode() method to create a "Reset Playlist" text, then assign it to a resetText constant.

+# Step 90
+Now that you've created the resetButton, you need to assign it an id and aria-label attributes.
+JavaScript provides the id and ariaLabel properties you need to use for this.

+For example, element.id would set an id attribute, and element.ariaLabel would set an aria-label attribute.
+Both of them accept their values as a string.

+Set the id attribute of resetButton to "reset" and its "aria-label" attribute to "Reset playlist".